 After reading about all the foods that could be harming you, I’m sure you are thinking, ‘Well, what can I eat then?’.
 The fabulous news is that there are so many delicious and satisfying foods that will leave you feeling so good that you will wonder why you didn’t start eating this way sooner.

 Excluding all of the above foods from your diet will take a complete overhaul of your current lifestyle, meal plans and shopping list.
 It really is an all or nothing commitment if you want to get to the point where you are symptom free.

 MS Diet Essential Nutrients

 The main aim of this way of eating is to get as many nutrients as you can from a variety of food sources.
+It is also to consume foods that have an anti-inflammatory effect on your body.
+All the foods mentioned below will help to calm the inflammation associated with MS Symptoms.
 Supplements are great but don’t work half as well as getting what you need from food.